 - Not too complicated.
 Terminology is simple to understand and the linkages are clear, without ever deviating from the objectives - project - KPI 'triangle'.

 - Extremely flexible.
-The model balances the flexibly of linked layers with the minimum requirement of always having an outcome (the objectives), an action (the projects) and a measure (the KPIs).
+The model balances the flexibility of linked layers with the minimum requirement of always having an outcome (the objectives), an action (the projects), and a measure (the KPIs).

 - Tangible & measurable.
 By incorporating KPIs directly in the model, you’re forced to think clearly about what success looks like and you’ll always have a relevant set of KPIs to track for your strategy.